-- 10.163 Having regard to the requirements of site allocation HS11, to ensure later developments (elsewhere within HS11, and at other sites) are not unfairly required to mitigate all the cumulative highway impacts to which a development at Bradley Villa Farm would contribute, any planning permission granted for major residential development at the Bradley Villa Farm site would be required to contribute to future capacity improvements (including the Cooper Bridge improvement scheme), regardless of whether the 277 proposed dwellings would when considered in isolation trigger a need for improvements.
-The Bradley Villa Farm development would be required to contribute £820,474 towards the Cooper Bridge highway improvement scheme (representing approximately 14% of the £5.8m funding shortfall of that scheme, which works out at £2,962 per dwelling for HS11's site capacity of 1,958 homes). - 10.164 Regarding other junctions, the applicant's Transport Assessment states that there would be modest increases in congestion and delay at several junctions within the study area as a result of the completed development.
+- 10.170 Regarding the Bradley Road/Leeds Road/Colne Bridge Road and Cooper Bridge Road/Wakefield Road/Leeds Road junctions, and the Cooper Bridge highway improvement scheme, at pre-application stage the applicant team were advised to test "with" and "without" scenarios, to provide a robust assessment that accounted for the possibility of delivery of that scheme being delayed or amended.
+The applicant duly provided these assessments, albeit with reference to earlier iterations of the schemes that included a link road connecting the allocated site to the A644.
+The applicant's Transport Assessment included a materiality assessment that identified that the proposed 277-unit development would only increase traffic by up to 1.7% at the junction during either peak period, which in isolation would not necessitate junction improvements. - 10.171 Having regard to the requirements of site allocation HS11, to ensure later developments (elsewhere within HS11, and at other sites) are not unfairly required to mitigate all the cumulative highway impacts to which a development at Bradley Villa Farm would contribute, any planning permission granted for major residential development at the Bradley Villa Farm site would be required to contribute to future capacity improvements (including the Cooper Bridge improvement scheme), regardless of whether the 277 proposed dwellings would when considered in isolation trigger a need for improvements.
+The Bradley Villa Farm development would be required to contribute £820,474 towards the Cooper Bridge highway improvement scheme (representing approximately 14% of the £5.8m funding shortfall of that scheme, which works out at £2,962 per dwelling for HS11's site capacity of 1,958 homes). - 10.172 Regarding other junctions, the applicant's Transport Assessment states that there would be modest increases in congestion and delay at several junctions within the study area as a result of the completed development.
 At junctions located further away from the site the proposed development's traffic impact would be reduced and diluted as the traffic disperses through the network.
-As such it is considered that the magnitude of the effect of development traffic overall across the highway network would be minor adverse. - 10.165 Given the proposed development's potential impacts upon the Strategic Road Network, the pre-applicant team were advised to engage in early dialogue with Highways England (now National Highways).
+As such it is considered that the magnitude of the effect of development traffic overall across the highway network would be minor adverse. - 10.173 Given the proposed development's potential impacts upon the Strategic Road Network, the pre-applicant team were advised to engage in early dialogue with Highways England (now National Highways).
 At application stage, National Highways issued a recommendation that planning permission should not be granted, however this was subsequently withdrawn in light of the applicant's further submissions regarding junctions 24 and 25 of the M62 which found that the traffic of the proposed 277-unit development can be satisfactorily accommodated.